PatRakowicz/Scripts/README.md

-# Some LUA scripts I created
+# Some scripts I created for different games/servers